-Enrollment: At the beginning of the 2020-2021 school year, enrollment was 336 students (ECC: 22 students, grades 1-5: 119 students, grades 6-8: 77 students, grades 9-12: 118 students).
+Enrollment: At the beginning of the 2021-2022 school year, enrollment was 292 students (ECC: 15 students, Grades 1-5: 107 students, Grades 6-8: 73 students, and Grades 9-12: 97 students).

-Finances: In the 2020-2021 school year, the school’s income derives from tuition.
-The tuition rates (bus not included) are as follows: PK: $10,804; K-grade 5: $16,059; grades 6-8: $16,785; grades 9-11: $16,997; and grade 12: $17,218; bus service Q14,382 (payment in quetzals).
+Finances: In the 2021-2022 school year, the school’s income derives from tuition.
+The annual tuition rates (bus not included) are as follows: PK: $10,804; K-Grade 5: $16,059; Grades 6-8: $16,785; Grades 9-11: $16,997; and Grade 12: $17,218; bus service: Q1,300 per month, Q650 maintenance fee per month, and Q162.50 maintenance fee per week (payment in quetzals).
 In addition, a one-time non-refundable $7,500 incorporation fee is collected when a new student is approved for admission.
-Other fees include an ESL fee per semester (only ESL students) of Q5,565, and a learning resource center fee per semester only LRC students) of Q6,010.
-(All fees quoted in U.S. dollars or Guatemalan quetzals.)
+Other fees include an ESL fee per semester (only ESL students) of Q5,565, and a Learning Resource Center fee per semester (only LRC students) of Q6,010.
+(All fees are quoted in U.S. dollars or Guatemalan quetzals.)

 Special Needs: Download the Special Needs Profile (Special Needs Guatemala, Guatemala City) for this school to learn more about their capability to support students with exceptionalities.